-Attribute Type and Dimension Definition AutoTakeover int If set to 1, the agent automatically enables the Secondary to take over the Primary role when it detects that the Primary has become unavailable.
-If set to 0, no automatic takeover is performed.
-In that case you must manually perform the takeover operation on the Secondary AutoResync int If set to 1, the agent automatically performs a resynchronization operation to synchronize the failed Primary with the new Primary when it becomes available after a takeover operation with fast-failback.
-If set to 0, manually resynchronize the original Primary with the new Primary, after it becomes available again.
+Attribute Definition Name: RvgResourceName The name of the VvrRvg resource in the replication group on which the application Type: String group depends.
+Dimension: Scalar AutoTakeover If set to 1, the agent automatically enables the Secondary to take over the Primary Type: Integer role when it detects that the Primary has become unavailable.
+Dimension: Scalar If set to 0, no automatic takeover is performed.
+In that case you must manually perform the takeover operation on the Secondary AutoResync If set to 1, the agent automatically performs a resynchronization operation to Type: Integer synchronize the failed Primary with the new Primary when it becomes available after a takeover operation with fast-failback.
+Dimension: Scalar If set to 0, manually resynchronize the original Primary with the new Primary, after it becomes available again.

-Table 8-5 Agent attributes for RVGPrimary resource type (continued)
+Agent attributes for RVGPrimary resource type (continued) Table 8-4

-Attribute Type and Dimension Definition BunkerSyncTimeout If set to Null (no value), the RVGPrimary agent considers this as infinite time-out value.
+Attribute Definition BunkerSyncTimeout Type: Integer Dimension: Scalar If set to Null (no value), the RVGPrimary agent considers this as infinite time-out value.
 It replays all the writes on the Bunker Replicator Log to the Secondary and only after all the writes are sent the takeover is performed on the Secondary.
 If set to 0 indicating a zero RTO, the RVGPrimary agent immediately performs a take over on the Secondary and no pending writes from the Bunker are sent to the Secondary.
 If the value is set to a specific integer, <t> seconds, then the RVGPrimary agent makes sure that writes for <t> seconds are sent to the Secondary before performing a takeover on the Secondary.
-Thus, the RTO in this case is equal to <t> seconds.</t></t></t>

-The following table describes the factors affecting the RVGPrimary resource on the Primary and Secondary nodes.
+Thus, the RTO in this case is equal to <t> seconds.</t></t></t> Name: AttachAllSites This attribute is used during the migrate or the switch operations of the RVGPrimary resource.
+Type: Integer Dimension: Scalar ■ If set to 1, the agent runs the vxrds migrate command with the -attachallsites flag.
+This action forcefully attaches all the secondary sites to the new primary without any data synchronization. ■ If set to 0, the agent runs the vxrds migrate command without the -attachallsites flag.
+Default value : 0 Note: Before you perform a migrate or a switch operation with the -attachallsites flag, ensure that the data at all the secondary sites is up-to-date.
+If some data remains to be synchronized across the sites, the vxrds migrate command fails and logs an error message with the appropriate error code.
+If AttachAllSites is set to 1, the agent ignores the DiffSync attribute and runs the vxrds migrate with the -attachallsites flag.

-Factors affecting the RVGPrimary resource on Primary and Table 8-6 Secondary nodes
+Factors affecting the RVGPrimary resource on Primary and Table 8-5 Secondary nodes

-Factors affecting the RVGPrimary resource actions Action that the RVGPrimary agent performs during online operation Primary None The resource is online.
+Node on which RVGPrimary is online Factors affecting the RVGPrimary resource actions Action that the RVGPrimary agent performs during online operation Primary None The resource is online.

-Factors affecting the RVGPrimary resource on Primary and Table 8-6 Secondary nodes (continued)
+Factors affecting the RVGPrimary resource on Primary and Table 8-5 Secondary nodes (continued)